kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 The following command helps with making that SyncTarget and Location pair.
 This command operates on an existing inventory space.
-This command is given a kube client config for the Space Management API Space (SMAS) in an idiosyncratic way.
+This command is given a kube client config for that space via the usual `kubectl` command line flags and `$KUBECONFIG`.

 The usage synopsis is as follows.